ISA-tools/isa-api/isatools/graphQL/README.md

   }
 }
 ```
-We can now read the query file as a text stream and execute it the same way we previously did.
+We can now read the query file as a text stream and execute it the same way we did previously.

 ```python
 query_filepath = path.join(here_path, "my_query.gql")